 How to Waterproof Your Tent

-1) Refreshing Your Durable Water Repellant
+1. Refreshing Your Tent’s Durable Water Repellant Coating

 All tents come with a durable water repellent coating, but it will quickly wear out with use.
 You should probably reapply your DWR spray at the beginning of every camping season.